MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-2016-1801.md

 Add-VMSwitchExtensionPortFeature -SwitchName $VirtualSwitchName -VMSwitchExtensionFeature $defaultPortFeature –ExternalPort
 ```

-After you run the script, refresh the host in VMM and verify if VMM recognizes the switch as a logical switch.
+After you run the script, refresh the host in VMM, and verify if VMM recognizes the switch as a logical switch.